costicaaa/hugo-blog/content/posts/hacking-a-free-blogging-system-with-emails/index.md

 So, when a user registers (completes the "`FirebaseForm`"), it will be stored directly in the `Firebase`'s storage - no compute / backend needed.

-### [Nice to have] Email subscriptions - part 2: "send" emails
+### Email subscriptions - part 2: "send" emails

 The next thing I'm going to need is to get a list of all users "signed up" in my `Firebase` application and send them an email.
 Email servers (server, that sounds pricey already, no thanks) can be tricky to install and maintain.
 AWS' `SES` (Simple Email Service) doesn't have any free quota.
 A few google searches later, I find https://www.mailersend.com/ supporting sending up to 12k emails per month for the free tier.

 I don't expect to have anywhere near a 10th of that subscribers, and I'm not going to send an email more than once a month anyway.
 Good enough.

-> :exclamation: Yes, it is not a complete solution and it requires a script that would crawl the users registered in `Firebase` and then call the `MailerSend API` for each of them.
+>  Yes, it is not a complete solution and it requires a script that would crawl the users registered in `Firebase` and then call the `MailerSend API` for each of them.
 But it solves the issue at hand and I am quite happy with it.
 Moving on.

-### [Nice to have] Conversation options
+## [Nice to have] Conversation options

 By the time I made the choices for the hosting, static site generator, and "subscription" system I realized I don't really want a "comments" section - or at least not for the MVP of this blog, anyways.

 Maybe if enough people hit "subscribe" using their email, at some point I will reconsider it.

 But, let's be honest... most likely this blog will only serve as another line in my already longer-than-should-be CV.

-> Later update: I got lucky here, as this comes out-of-the-box with the `Maverick` theme that I chose :facepalm:.
+> Later update: I got lucky here, as this comes out-of-the-box with the `Maverick` theme that I chose 🤦.
 It also uses the same mechanism I wanted to try out myself: embedding github comments.

-### Final solution overview
+## Final solution overview

 Putting it all together:
 1. We have a guy (me) that writes something on his laptop, pushes the article to `github`